mrzl/JISCAggregator/README.md

 JISC Aggregator
 ===============
-In order to run the thing, open the JISCAggreagot.iml with IntelliJ IDEA, compile and run.
+In order to run the thing, open the JISCAggregator.iml with IntelliJ IDEA, compile and run.
 At this stage of the project no deployment/build setup is being taken care of.
 This is an working prototype, no production software.

 What this software essentially does at this point is to collect all events from the three sources: